hypothete/shiny-machine/README.md

 ## Window controls

-![a screenshot of the web frontend showing that the machine has paused on a timing that occurred in a specified window](./images/paused-window.png)

 This is an advanced feature I added for burgeoning pokemon researchers.
 When a window is active, the machine will pause if any measured animation falls within the defined start and end period.
 This allows you to do things like associate timings with certain pokemon, shiny hunt a more specific set of pokemon in an area, or hunt for pokemon with abilities that affect the intro animation length.

+![a screenshot of the web frontend showing that the machine has paused on a timing that occurred in a specified window](./images/paused-window.png)

+*Here you can see the green region defined by the window values.
+The machine has paused because a timing fell within the window.*

 ## Observations